Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 01:49 Anyway, this is something I ran across.

-01:53 Just I was doing some work with Granian.
+01:52 Just, I was doing some work with Granian.

-02:01 And I was looking at it and it had a back reference.
+01:59 And a couple other things, as you might imagine, and I was looking at it and it had a back reference.

 02:27 We must replace micro whiskey with something else.

-02:30 Like, wait a minute.
-Why must we do this?
+02:30 Why must we do this?

-02:32 Wait, let me see what's going on here.
+02:31 Wait, let me see what's going on here.

 02:33 So this is somewhat news to me.

-02:36 The very opening here by, let's see, this is this Regis Bemo wrote micro whiskey is now in maintenance mode.
+02:36 The very opening here by, let's see, what is this?

 02:52 Do not expect quick answers for GitHub issues or pull requests.

-03:01 That's awesome.
-However, I don't think that's awesome.
+03:01 However, I don't think that's awesome.

-03:09 However, the part that's not great, as you point out, Brian, is this is a critical piece of Internet infrastructure when you're on the Internet.
+03:09 However, the part that's not great, as you point out, Brian, is this is a critical piece

-03:26 And anything that just listens on an open socket on the Internet, especially stuff written in C, should make you nervous.
+03:26 And anything that just listens on an open socket on the internet, especially stuff written in

-03:33 Right.
-It's just it's there for for whatever might go wrong.
+03:33 It's just, it's there, for, for, whatever might go wrong.

 03:38 And so there's a couple of things going on here.

-03:40 One, it's kind of it's not fully, fully abandoned, but it's nearly fully abandoned.
+03:40 One, it's kind of, it's not fully, fully abandoned, but it's nearly fully abandoned.

-03:45 Right.
-And that's not great.
+03:45 And that's not great.

-03:46 The other is it I don't believe it supports asynchronous programming.
+03:46 The other is it, I don't believe it supports asynchronous programming.

-03:50 So if you want to do anything and async and await in your web apps, which is becoming increasingly popular, there's also not an option.
+03:50 So if you want to do anything and async and await in your web apps, which is becoming

 03:57 So just for lots of reasons, it's probably time to find something else.

 04:14 And what color is it?
-Green.
-It's a green unicorn.

-04:39 So looking through, it says some people are suggesting Nginx unit, which is like a Python worker process that can run inside of Nginx.
+04:39 So looking through, it says some people are suggesting engine X unit, which is, like

 04:48 That could be interesting.

-05:02 It's written in Rust.
-It's super stable in terms of its performance fluctuations.
+05:03 It's super stable in terms of its performance fluctuations.

 05:06 It's pretty nice.

-05:07 And so that's what we're using now.
+05:07 And so that's what we're using now before that it was G unicorn.

-05:16 And while that's not, you know, end of the line for it, I would start making plans to not be running on MicroWSGI if I was you.
+05:16 And while that's not, you know, end of the line for it, I would start making plans to not

-05:23 And you are, you know what I mean?
+05:22 If I was you and you were, you know what I mean?

-05:25 Okay.
+05:24 Okay.

-05:25 I mean, that's, I'm actually, I'm interested to hear if we get any feedback from listeners that there might be other options or what the recommendations are.
+05:25 I mean, that's, I'm actually, I'm interested to hear if we get any feedback from listeners

 05:33 Let us know.